searxng/searxng/docs/admin/installation.rst

 The :ref:`installation basic` is an excellent illustration of *how a SearXNG instance is build up* (see :ref:`architecture uWSGI`).
-If you do not have any special preferences, its recommend to use the :ref:`installation docker` or the :ref:`installation scripts`.
+If you do not have any special preferences, it's recommended to use the :ref:`installation docker` or the :ref:`installation scripts`.

 .. attention::